Jelors/jv-fruit-shop/README.md

 ```

 Let's check details of all types of activities:
 1. Balance.
 Fruit balance at the beginning of the work shift.
-The following line in the file will look like:
+The following line in the workWithFile will look like:

     ```text
        b,banana,100
     ```
    The line above means there are 100 bananas at the beginning of the work shift.
 1. Supply.
 You are accepting new fruits from suppliers.
-The following line in the file will look like:
+The following line in the workWithFile will look like:

     ```text
        s,banana,100
     ```
    The line above means you receive 100 bananas.
 1. Purchase.
 Buyers can visit your shop and buy some fruits.
-In this case, you will have the following line in the file:
+In this case, you will have the following line in the workWithFile:

     ```text
        p,banana,13
     ```
    The line above means someone has bought 13 bananas.
 1. Return.
 Buyers can return you some fruits.
-In this case, you will have the following line in the file:
+In this case, you will have the following line in the workWithFile:

     ```text
        r,banana,10
     ```
    The line above means someone has returned you 10 bananas.

-### Input file example
+### Input workWithFile example
 ```text
     type,fruit,quantity
     b,banana,20